Matt Bomer: 2016–present: Professional expansion, independent films and Broadway

 Timothy McNeil's drama Anything marked Bomer's final film release of 2017 and McNeil making his feature directorial debut.
 Bomer was cast as Freda Von Rhenburg, a transgender sex worker who lives in Los Angeles and begins a relationship with her neighbor, Early Landry (played by John Carroll Lynch).
 Anything is based on McNeil's play of the same name.
 He has received some criticism from the transgender community for the casting of a cisgender man, to play a transgender woman.
 Jon Frosch of The Hollywood Reporter felt that Bomer: "gives a performance of real warmth and delicacy," saying that: "rather than play Freda as a force of nature or a collection of mannerisms—the typical default modes of actors playing trans women—Bomer renders her fully dimensional: an unpredictable tangle of impulses, by turns defensive and tender."
 Anything had its release at the Los Angeles Film Festival on June 17, 2017.
 Also in 2017, Bomer was a guest narrator at Disney's Candlelight Processional.

-In 2018, Bomer began working on his directorial debut on series The Assassination of Gianni Versace: American Crime Story.
+In 2018, Bomer began working on his directorial debut on the series The Assassination of Gianni Versace: American Crime Story.
 Written by Tom Rob Smith and starring Jon Jon Briones and Darren Criss, in the roles of father and son, respectively, the episode that Bomer directs is titled "Creator/Destroyer".
 The episode was watched by more than 1 million people.
 Bomer had other opportunities to direct before but always wanted to wait for the optimum chance to immerse himself in a project.
 He read 3,000 pages of books on directing.
 He found a part in a 2018 revival of the Mart Crowley play The Boys in the Band, which was staged at Booth Theatre and marked his Broadway debut.
 Directed by Joe Mantello, it tells the story a group of gay men who gather for a birthday party in New York City.
 Theater critic Michael Sommers noted that "Matt Bomer tends to fade in the glare of flashier personalities, but he lends the character a watchful quality as one of those deferential souls who is content to observe others."
 The play won a Tony Award for Best Revival of a Play.
 Bomer's first film in 2018 was Bill Oliver's science fiction film Jonathan.
 His role was that of a detective who appears in only one scene of the film.
 Jonathan had its world premiere at the Tribeca Film Festival on April 21, 2018.